ardidi/Floreant-Pos-Fix/README.md

 Floreant-Pos-Fix
 ================

-Floreant Pos Fix to use chinese
+This is the fix of Floreant Pos(http://floreantpos.com/).

+The original Floreant Pos don't support Chinese.
+Now we fix this issue.